FedER: Federated Learning through Experience Replay and Privacy-Preserving Data Synthesis: Experimental Results

 \subsubsection{GAN training}

-The proposed privacy-preserving GAN uses StyleGAN2-ADA~\cite{NEURIPS2020_8d30aa96} as a backbone, because of its suitability in low-data regimes and its generation capabilities.
-Training is carried out in two steps: 1) the GAN is initially trained for 800,000 iterations without any privacy-preserving loss, to support learning of high-quality visual features; 2) we enable the privacy-preserving loss and fine-tune the mode for additional 150,000 iterations, in order to limit the embedding of patient-specific patterns in the GAN latent space.
-In our classification setting, GANs are trained in a label-conditioned fashion with a mini-batch size of 32 and learning rate 0.0025 for both the generator and the discriminator.
-We evaluate the generator's capability to synthesize realistic images by means of the Fr\^echet Inception Distance (FID)~\cite{heusel2017gans}.
-In order to quantitatively evaluate privacy preservation, we generate, for each real image, its closest synthetic sample by means of latent space projection (described in Sect.~\ref{sec:proj}), and compute the average LPIPS distance~\cite{zhang2018unreasonable} between such pairs: a sufficiently high value implies the impossibility to reconstruct real images from the generator.
+We recall that GAN training is carried out \textbf{before} federated learning using training data only, while leaving out test samples, as mentioned in Sect.~\ref{sec:dataset}.
+Our privacy-preserving GAN employs StyleGAN2-ADA~\cite{NEURIPS2020_8d30aa96} as a backbone, because of its suitability in low-data regimes and its generation capabilities.
+Training is carried out in two steps: 1) the GAN is initially trained without any privacy-preserving loss to support learning of high-quality visual features; 2) afterwards, we enable privacy-preserving loss and fine-tune the model in order to limit the embedding of patient-specific patterns in the GAN latent space.
+For classification purposes, GANs are trained in a label-conditioned fashion with a mini-batch size of 32 and learning rate of 0.0025 for both the generator and the discriminator.
+Early-stopping criteria are based on the Fr\^echet Inception Distance (FID)~\cite{heusel2017gans} between real and synthetic distributions: in the first training step, we stop training if FID does not improve for 10,000 iterations; in the second training step, we employ a criterion which stops training if FID increases by a factor of 2.5 w.r.t. the value obtained in the first step.
+As for the $\alpha$ parameter in Eq.~\ref{eq:pp_loss}, we tested multiple values of $\alpha$ (0, 0.5, 1, 1.5, 2 and 3) and found that the value of 1 yields the best compromise between image generation quality and pairwise LPIPS distance~\cite{zhang2018unreasonable} over all tested datasets.
+In order to quantitatively evaluate privacy preservation, we also compute the average LPIPS distance between each real image and its closest synthetic sample by means of latent space projection (described in Sect.~\ref{sec:proj}): the higher value of LPIPS, the lower the possibility to reconstruct real images from the generator.